lqnham/lqnham.github.io/README.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/Tyriar/pen/BfizE.
+You can find this one at https://codepen.io/tsndr/pen/qYxryo.

- A method for creating a simple trail effect using HTML5 canvas and JavaScript.